kirloskar electric company ltd share price Management discussions

 Internal Control System and their adequacy

-Your Company has systems and internal audits in place to have controls on all the processes.
+Your Company has systems and internal audits in place to have controls on all processes.
 System driven controls also ensure ease of monitoring and consistency of operations and Compliances.
 Your Company is under SAP ERP which ensures that there is reasonable assurance about the financial and accounting records and controls.
 To safeguard assets of the Company against damage/loss and accounting records are reliable for preparing financial statement the records are verified by Internal Auditors.
 Internal controls are evaluated by the internal auditors and supported by management reviews.
 All audit observations and follow up actions thereon are initiated for resolution by the respective functions.

 Discussion on financial performance with respect to operational performance:-